StanislawNagorski/AgendaCheck/README.md

 # AgendaCheck
-Project to help me and my team better adjust work schedule of teammates to customer in-store traffic.
+Project to help me, and my team better adjust work schedule of teammates to customer in-store traffic.